ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 run scanner.activity.browsable -a com.someapp.dev
 ```

-You will need to [reverse engineer](#14-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the intent to exploit it.
+You will need to [reverse engineer](#14-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the intent filter to exploit it.

 Start an activity: